jackyyang09/Simple-Unity-Audio-Manager/README.md

 **UPDATE: JSAM is currently undergoing massive overhauls for a version 3.0 release!**

+**JSAM 3.0 is at a point that I'd call "usable".
+If you would like to try a bunch of new features (that may potentially be buggy), do pull directly from the repository into your project!
+Anything that isn't packaged and uploaded to the Release page is entirely work-in-progress and may be subject to change**

-**I cannot give a definite timeline for when it can release, as I'm currently beset by a full-time job and some higher priority projects.
-As of now the latest release is the most stable version to use, but it may run into issues in Unity 2020.3, so do so at your own risk!**
+**I cannot give a definite timeline for when it will be finished, as I'm currently beset by a full-time job and some higher priority projects.
+As of now the latest release is the most stable version to use, but it may run into issues in Unity 2020.3!**

 Tired of having to manage a billion AudioSources lying about?
 That will no longer be a reality!
 Never worry about sounds and music ever again!